 TAP, Time for Academic Progress, is an after-school academic support program funded by the B-CC High School Educational Foundation and staffed by B-CC teachers.
 It is offered during the school year from 2:15pm to 3:15pm each Tuesday, Wednesday, and Thursday in the cafeteria at B-CC, with easy access to the adjacent Cyber Café.
 Six to seven teachers are at each TAP session, with a total of twelve staffing the program.

 Students, in all grades and from on-level classes to the most advanced classes in English, Math, Science, and Social Studies, can drop in at TAP to get help with their course work: for an answer to a particular question, or to review course material, gain a better understanding of a specific concept, get help with homework or feedback on a paper, or review and prepare for tests.
 Coaches of sports teams utilize TAP by holding their team study hall in the cafeteria so team members can get the help they need in specific subjects.
 Staff members also may refer students to TAP and check their attendance through the school’s online system.

-Since the school year 2015-16, students who want feedback on a paper to save their drafts in a TAP “hand-in” folder on the school’s network during the school day.
+Since the school year 2015-16, students who want feedback on a paper can save their drafts in a TAP “hand-in” folder on the school’s network during the school day.
 TAP English teachers comment on the drafts electronically, so students can get help without needing to be physically present.

 Attendance at TAP has been averaging more than a thousand visits per year for the past several years.
 It is a valuable resource to B-CC students and their families.
 In order to continue to underwrite this and other components in our Campaign for Academic Excellence, the Foundation needs your help.
 Donate now and help us help ALL the students at B-CC!